-Bottled water test submission results for 2007 continue to follow the same pattern as the findings reported during the 1995 through 2006 reporting periods.
+Bottled water test submission results for 2009 continue to follow the same pattern as the findings reported during the 1995 through 2008 reporting periods.
 The findings indicate that the vast majority of bottled water sold in the State continues to meet the water quality standards.
-The mineral waters continue to be high in sodium and other inorganic compounds.
-Most exceedences occurred in Secondary Water Quality Standards and were aesthetic rather than public health concerns.
+Some of the mineral waters continue to be high in sodium and other inorganic compounds.
+Most exceedances occurred in secondary water quality standards and were aesthetic rather than public health concerns.
 The pH exceedance is an example of this.
-The following summarizes the test data provided to the DHSS required under N.J.S.A.
-24:12-11.
+Any exceedance noted in the standards, other than the Secondary Standards, were reviewed with the firm in non-compliance.
+The product was subject to corrective action, additional sampling, and review for adherence to the New Jersey Bottled Drinking Water Standards.